conlintom/LogicAppConnectionAuth/api_key/README.md

 # LogicAppConnectionAuth
-PowerShell Script to get an authorization link and complete auth for an OAuth connector.
+PowerShell Script to provide the API key to a Logic App connector.

 ## What this script does

-This script will retrieve a consent link for a connection (and can also create the connection at the same time) for an OAuth Logic Apps connector.
-It will then open the consent link and complete authorization to enable a connection.
-This can be used after deployment of connections to make sure a Logic App is working end-to-end.
+This script will provide the API Key Logic Apps connectors that require authentication using an API Key.
+This can be used after deployment of a Logic App with connectors that require API Key authentication.

 ## How to use